National Socialist Underground murders: Original suspicions

 Originally, suspicions surrounded the family and friends of the victims.
 German security services also blamed the murders on the Turkish mafia during the period of killings.
-Right-wing groups were never mentioned and investigated.
+Right-wing groups were never mentioned nor investigated.

 Aftermath

 In November 2011, German Chancellor Angela Merkel stated that "the cold-blooded murders of nine immigrant shopkeepers by Neo-Nazis is an inconceivable crime for Germany and a national disgrace".
 In January 2012, the term "Döner-Morde" (Kebab Murders) was named the German Un-Word of the Year for 2011 by a jury of linguistic scholars, who considered its usage as inappropriate and inhuman.
 On 4 November 2016, following the recent meetings in the German parliament on the topic; Justice Minister Bekir Bozdağ of Turkey openly criticized Germany's handling of the inexcusable hatred crimes against people of non-German origin, mainly Turks.
 Bozdağ voiced his country's "deep concern" over the slow and vague case process.